typelevel/squants/shared/src/main/scala/squants2/README.md

 which should minimize required code changes.

 This could be validated by applying the existing 1.x test suite (or some subset of it) to that shadow package.

+## Alternative Solutions

+[Terra](https://github.com/hunterpayne/terra) is another library, based on Squants, that has taken a different approach to implementing support for generic values.
+Checkout that project to see if it fits your use case better.